harvard-lts/fits/README.md

 `mvn generate-resources`.
 Each tool that's installed has a pom file in the `tool-poms` directory that defines how it's installed.

-Exiftool and MediaInfo are installed using the script at `src/main/script/ToolInstaller` and are configured using the properties file `tools.properties`.
+Exiftool, MediaInfo, and the Windows file utility are installed using the script at `src/main/script/ToolInstaller`, and are configured using the properties file `tools.properties`.

 Tika and JHOVE are installed exclusively through their pom files `tika-pom.xml` and `jhove-pom.xml` respectively.